Comoros flagWork & Business Guide · Comoros

 Legal Status:

-No specific remote work laws; governed by general labor code.
-Cross-border remote work requires work permits; digital nomad options absent.
+No specific remote work law; governed by general labor code.
+Employer-employee agreement suffices for cross-border remote.

 Key Industries